damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 > _Technical writing is sometimes defined as simplifying the complex.
 In a concise and deceptively simple definition, it is a whole range of skills and characteristics that address nearly every field of human endeavor at some level._ ([techwhirl.com])

-At GitLab, tech writers are the folks who take care of writing and maintaining technical content that is clear, concise, consistent, professional and up-to-date.
+At GitLab, tech writers are the folks who take care of writing and maintaining technical content clear, concise, consistent, professional and up-to-date.

 [Job Description](/jobs/technical-writer/){:.btn .btn-purple-inv}
 [Handbook][Technical Writing]{:.btn .btn-purple}